David Frost, Baron Frost

 Frost spent his early professional career in the Foreign and Commonwealth Office (FCO), becoming Ambassador to Denmark, EU Director at the FCO, and Director for Europe and International Trade at the Department for Business, Innovation and Skills.
 He was a special adviser to Boris Johnson when the latter was Foreign Secretary in Theresa May's government.

-After Johnson was appointed Prime Minister, Frost was Chief Negotiator for Exiting the European Union from 2019 to 2020 and the Prime Minister's Europe Adviser from 2019 to 2021.
+After Johnson was appointed prime minister, Frost was Chief Negotiator for Exiting the European Union from 2019 to 2020 and the Prime Minister's Europe Adviser from 2019 to 2021.
 He was appointed Chief Negotiator of Task Force Europe in January 2020.
 He was elevated to the House of Lords as a life peer in September 2020.
 Frost became Minister of State at the Cabinet Office and a full member of the cabinet in March 2021.
 He resigned from his government positions in December 2021.

 Early life

 Frost was born in Derby and was educated at Nottingham High School as a free scholar from 1976 to 1983, before attending St. John's College, Oxford, where he took a first-class degree (MA) in French and history.
-His studies majored on medieval European history and medieval French.